 • Determine if contractual or fiduciary relationships between the parties at the time of the inventorship give rise to the proprietary rights in the invention.

-As noted by French J, the inventive concept marks the boundary between invention and verification.
+As noted by French J in his earlier UWA decision, the inventive concept marks a boundary between invention and verification.
 Thus, inventorship ends at the time of conception and is distinct from verification and reduction to practice.
 He referred to the following principles as established by US appellate courts:

 • Conception is the touchstone of inventorship, the completion of the mental part of inventions.